J-Pedro-Nogueira/deeplearning-image-similarity/README.md

 - This work serves as the basis for the project __*Evaluation Of Deep Learning Models In Search By Example Using Capsule Endoscopy Images*__, presented at [HCist 2023](https://hcist.scika.org/).

+- To automatically validate the results through a crowd with MTurk, see [image-similarity-mturk-pipeline](https://github.com/J-Pedro-Nogueira/image-similarity-mturk-pipeline/).

 - Although the .ipynb file makes use of the VGG16 architecture, this method is compatible with several CNN's.
 Altering the architecture can improve the results on a specific dataset: a simple **PowerBI** dashboard showing the effects of changing the CNN on the sample data is also available.

 ![Alt text](assets/figures/C.png)